Justin Turner Player Props: Red Sox vs. Blue Jays

 Justin Turner At The Plate

-- Turner is batting .265 with six doubles, two home runs and 14 walks.
+- Turner is hitting .273 with seven doubles, two home runs and 15 walks.

+- Among the qualifying hitters in baseball, his batting average ranks 62nd, his on-base percentage ranks 47th, and he is 115th in the league in slugging.

+- In 71.9% of his 32 games this season, Turner has picked up at least one hit.
+He's also had 10 multi-hit games.

-- He has homered in two of 31 games played this season, and in 1.5% of his plate appearances.
+- In 32 games played this season, he has gone deep in two of them.

-- Turner has driven in a run in eight games this year (25.8%), including two games with multiple runs batted in.
+- Turner has driven in a run in eight games this season (25.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.